aalto-ics-kepaco/lcms2struct_exp/data/DB_README.md

-# Data used in "Machine learning for joint structural annotation of metabolites using LC retention time order and tandem mass spectrometry data"
+# Data used in "Joint structural annotation of small molecules using liquid chromatography retention order and tandem mass spectrometry data"

 The experimental data including: